-I'm a self-motivated web developer with design experience building on over seven years' working in the web industry and my earlier university achievements in multimedia technology study.
+I'm a self-motivated web developer with design experience building on ten years working in the web industry and my earlier university achievements in multimedia technology study.

 My aim is to make the web a better place for all, with particular focus on inclusive design that caters for all types of disability.
 I’m looking to work with a company that aligns with this ambition and values the importance of having a great user experience in their website.